Architectural Elements of the Puuc Route

 - Stylized Mayan huts.

 Chac, also called Chaak, is a deity associated with water and rain, people used to look for his aid in obtaining good harvests.
 His cult was increased especially in areas with water shortages, like the Mayan cities of the Yucatan Peninsula in Mexico.

-The image of the god Chac, used in various Mayan cities of the Puuc Route, was characterized by its big eyes, a mouth provided with large fangs and above all a prominent curved horn-shaped nose.
-The decoration of the masks consist of several small pieces of stone, previously cut and then assembled in tiles, which produces a superb decorative effect.
+The image of the god Chac, used in various Mayan cities of the Puuc Route, was characterized by its big eyes, a mouth provided with large fangs, and above all a prominent curved horn-shaped nose.
+The decoration of the masks consists of several small pieces of stone, previously cut and then assembled in tiles, which produces a superb decorative effect.

 Uxmal, which means “three times built“, is one of the archaeological sites where you can best appreciate the Puuc architectural style.
 It has one of the most impressive Mayan buildings in Yucatan: the main pyramid called “House of the Magician” which is 35 meters high and is considered the only oval Mayan pyramid.